fffed/bare-bons-for-project/answers/answers.md

    - Audit activity on servers and websites so that you are aware of who is doing what (and when)
    - Log failed access attempts and alert admins
-   - Enforce record ownership━don't allow users to create, read or delete any record
+   - Enforce record ownership - don't allow users to create, read or delete any record
    - Rate limit API and controller access
    - JWT tokens should be invalidated logout
    <br>
 6. **Security misconfigurations**: It is often the result of using default configurations or displaying excessively verbose errors.

    *To prevent*:
    - Deploy minimal platforms and remove unused features and services.
    - Use templates to deploy development, test, and production environments